kiddogreed/JRRD_SANDBOX/README.md

 ├── 07-HealthDamageSystem/  # Combat system
 ├── 08-DayNightCycle/       # Time and lighting
 ├── 09-BackgroundLayers/    # Parallax effects
-└── 10-LightingEffects/     # Advanced lighting
+├── 10-LightingEffects/     # Advanced lighting
+└── 11-CraftingSystem/      # Recipe-based crafting ⭐ NEW!
 ```

 **✨ What We've Achieved:**
-Our Swing prototype is fully functional with all core mechanics working!
+Our Swing prototype is fully functional with all core mechanics working, including a crafting system!
 This provides a solid foundation for the LibGDX port.

 ---